labex-labs/open-source-labs/python/30-seconds-of-python/lab-rgb-to-hex/step1.md

-# RGB to Hex Conversion Challenge
+# RGB to Hex Conversion

 Write a function `rgb_to_hex(r, g, b)` that takes in three integers representing the values of the red, green, and blue components of a color, and returns a string representing the hexadecimal color code.
 The output string should be in the format `RRGGBB`, where `RR`, `GG`, and `BB` are two-digit hexadecimal values representing the red, green, and blue components respectively.